 These financial statements and notes represent those of Canterbury Surrey Hills Community Finance Ltd (the Company) as an individual entity.
-Canterbury Surrey Hills Community Finance Ltd is a Company limited by shares, incorporated and domiciled in Australia.
-The financial statements were authorised for issue by the Directors on 25 August 2021.
-Further information on the nature of the operations and principal activity of the Company is provided in the directors' report.
+Canterbury Surrey Hills Community Finance Ltd is a company limited by shares, incorporated and domiciled in Australia.
+The financial statements were authorised for issue by the Directors on 31 August 2022.

+Further information on the nature of the operations and principal activity of the company is provided in the directors' report.
+Information on the company's related party relationships is provided in Note 27.